David Grusch UFO whistleblower claims: Grusch's claims

 Grusch elaborated on his claims in a subsequent interview with the French newspaper Le Parisien on June 7.
 He said that UFOs could be coming from extra dimensions; that he had spoken with intelligence officials whom the U.S. military had briefed on "football-field" sized crafts; that the U.S. government transferred some crashed UFOs to a defense contractor; and that there was "malevolent activity" by UFOs.

 During a July 26, 2023, Congressional hearing, Grusch said that he "was informed in the course of my official duties of a multi-decade UAP crash retrieval and reverse-engineering program to which I was denied access" and that he believed that the U.S. government was in possession of UAP based on his interviews with 40 witnesses over four years.
 He claimed in response to Congressional questions that the U.S. has retrieved what he terms "non-human 'biologics from the crafts and that this "was the assessment of people with direct knowledge on the [UAP] program I talked to, that are currently still on the program".
-When Representative Tim Burchett asked him if he had "personal knowledge of people who've been harmed or injured in efforts to cover up or conceal" the government's possession of "extraterrestrial technology", Grusch said yes, but that he was not able to provide details except within a SCIF (Sensitive compartmented information facility).
+When Representative Tim Burchett asked him if he had "personal knowledge of people who've been harmed or injured in efforts to cover up or conceal" the government's possession of "extraterrestrial technology", Grusch said yes, but that he was not able to provide details except within a SCIF (sensitive compartmented information facility).

 BBC Radio 4's The World Tonight on August 3, 2023, interviewed Grusch.
 When asked about the U.S. having "intact and partially intact alien vehicles in its possession", Grusch repeated his claims.

+At a June 9, 2026 press conference Grusch gave details on the nature of supposed alien life-forms which he stated the US government knew of.